alex3305/home-assistant-addons/traefik/README.md

 ![Build and test Traefik](https://github.com/alex3305/home-assistant-addons/workflows/Build%20and%20test%20Traefik/badge.svg?branch=master)

+> _**NOTE** I have changed my setup and am not using this add-on myself anymore.
+I have switched to a separate Traefik instance, outside of Home Assistant.
+However I will try and keep this add-on updated as much as possible.

 ## About

 Traefik is a modern HTTP reverse proxy and load balancer that makes deploying microservices easy.
 This add-on provides dynamic Traefik configuration based on files.